kamilak5/portfolio/docs/language_helper/.ipynb_checkpoints/index-checkpoint.md

 ---

 ## Outcomes
-Simulated a private language tutor using AI, lowering access barriers to high-quality conversation practice Feedback showed high user engagement due to personalization and friendliness of feedback Demonstrated practical, scalable use of LLMs in edtech
+Simulated a private language tutor using AI, lowering access barriers to high-quality conversation practice.
+Demonstrated practical, scalable use of LLMs in edtech.

 ---